reahl/reahl/reahl-doc/doc/features/enduserfunctionality.rst

 A Region in Reahl is such a hierarchy -- but with a twist: A Region can be grafted onto another Region.
-And that is exactly what happens in the code above: An AccountRegion is grafted onto ExampleApp, at the URL "/accounts".
+And that is exactly what happens in the code above: An AccountApp is grafted onto ExampleApp, at the URL "/accounts".
 Of course, ExampleApp is also just a Region itself.
 We just chose to use it as the root of our entire application.

-AccountRegion has an URL "/login" (amongst others).
-But, from now on, "/accounts/login" will refer to "/login" of the AccountRegion grafted onto "/accounts" in our web application.
+AccountApp has an URL "/login" (amongst others).
+But, from now on, "/accounts/login" will refer to "/login" of the AccountApp grafted onto "/accounts" in our web application.

 .. code-block:: python